When to Go

 Festivals and Annual Events

 Art Basel Miami Beach.
 The most prestigious art show in the United States is held every December, with plenty of fabulous parties to go along with the pricey art.
 This is a who's who of the art world where collectors, emerging artists, renowned artists, curators, gallerists, and art aficionados convene alongside novices, trendsetters, and glitterati.
-While the main exhibition is held at the Miami Beach Convention Center, dozens of smaller exhibitions are set up on the beach, downtown, and in the Wynwood District at galleries, event spaces, and in hotel lobbies.
+Although the main exhibition is held at the Miami Beach Convention Center, dozens of smaller exhibitions are set up on the beach, Downtown, and in the Wynwood District at galleries, event spaces, and in hotel lobbies.
 The exquisite art and sensational people-watching more than soften the blow of exorbitant hotel prices, heavy traffic, and long waits.
 Plan ahead to make the most of Art Basel, which includes purchasing tickets or securing your name on guest lists in advance. www.artbasel.com.

 Art Deco Weekend.
 This annual weekend of all things art deco was started by the Miami Preservation League in the 1970s to draw attention to and celebrate Miami Beach's Art Deco Historic District.
 Tours, lectures, film screenings, and dozens of other 1930s-themed events are on tap over this January weekend.
 Festivities—many of them free—begin on Friday, followed by a car show and street fair (with over 140 vendors) on Saturday and Sunday.
 More than a quarter of a million people join in the action, which centers on Ocean Drive between 5th and 15th streets. www.artdecoweekend.com.